-As noted in Figure 1, in the case of complementary assessment systems in English and Spanish, results from universal screening assessments should provide users with consistent and trustworthy information about students' biliteracy development.
-In particular, information about student skill development in phonological awareness, alphabetic understanding, fluency, vocabulary, and comprehension in Spanish and English is useful not only for monitoring student skill development in both languages, but also for obtaining valuable information about which skills students may have in their L1 that may be leveraged to support their L2 literacy development.
+As noted in Figure 1, in the case of complementary assessment systems in English and Spanish, results from universal screening instruments should provide users with consistent and trustworthy information about students' biliteracy development.
+In particular, information about student skill development in phonological awareness, alphabetic understanding, fluency, vocabulary, and comprehension in Spanish and English is useful not only for monitoring student skill development in both languages, but also obtaining valuable information about which skills students may have in Spanish that may be leveraged to support English literacy development.

 Additionally, universal screening assessments should use not only appropriate methods for measuring the constructs of interest, but also tasks that are developmentally appropriate.
 To that end, and in line with other universal screening assessments of English and Spanish literacy, mCLASS Lectura measures foundational early literacy skills that are critical for students learning to read.
-For example, DIBELS® 8th Edition includes measures of letter-naming fluency, phonemic-segmentation fluency, letter-sound correspondence knowledge and decoding skills, fluency with connected text, and reading comprehension. mCLASS Lectura measures these same skills, taking into consideration the syllabic structure and orthographic transparency of Spanish.
+For example, DIBELS 8th Edition includes measures of letter naming fluency, phonemic segmentation fluency, letter-sound correspondence knowledge and decoding skills, fluency with connected text, and reading comprehension. mCLASS Lectura measures these same skills, albeit taking into consideration the syllabic structure and orthographic transparency of Spanish.

-In addition, we have made a concerted effort to ensure that the measures are developmentally appropriate by including K-Inicio FSL, which was systematically designed to be easy enough that students with the lowest levels of incoming skills in kindergarten could be successful and have an opportunity to demonstrate their skills.
-In other words, one goal of K-Inicio FSL is to minimize the observance of floor effects often seen in kindergarten, where scores earned are often extremely low, if not zero, giving educators little actionable data to work with to plan their instruction (Catts et al., 2009).
-In particular, a significant body of research suggests that Spanish-speaking children tend to enter kindergarten with low language and literacy skills and therefore items at the beginning level may be necessary to adequately and meaningfully capture ability levels to guide instruction (Durán & Wackerle-Hollman, 2018; Ford et al., 2013).
+In addition, we have made a concerted effort to ensure that the measures are developmentally appropriate by including a subset of K-Inicio measures that were systematically designed to be easy enough so that students with the lowest levels of incoming skills in kindergarten could be successful and have an opportunity to demonstrate their skills-in other words, one goal of these measures is to minimize the observance of floor effects often seen in kindergarten, where scores earned are often extremely low, if not zero, giving educators little actionable data to work with to plan their instruction (Catts et al., 2009).
+In particular, a significant body of research suggests that Spanish-speaking children tend to enter kindergarten with low language and literacy skills and therefore items at the beginning level may be necessary to adequately and meaningfully capture ability levels to guide instruction.